dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 2. #### Special Majority
 	- Best way to describe??: Neither simple, effective and absolute majority.
 	- Various kinds mentioned.
-		- FIRST: 2/3 of Members present and voting
+		- FIRST:  Art 249, 312 (All India Services)
-			- Art 249, 312 (All India Services)
+			- 2/3 of Members present and voting
 		- SECOND: Art 368 (Amendment of the Constitution)
 			- Two conditions simultaneously:
 				- 2/3 MP&V
 				- 50%+1 of total strength of the house.
-			-
+		- THIRD: Removal of President
-		- THIRD:
+			- Most difficult
 3. #### Effective Majority
 	- 50 percent (+1) of effective strength
 	- Effective strength = Total strength - Vacancies